gabrielecerizza/orc_project/README.md

-# The Ticket Restaurant Assignment Problem - Operational Research Complements Project
+# A Branch-and-Bound Algorithm for the Ticket Restaurant Assignment Problem - Operational Research Complements Project
 Project repository for the Operational Research Complements course of Università degli Studi di Milano (UNIMI), academic year 2022/2023.